- Section Name:

 If you are interested or know of someone who would be just right for the job, let the SM know.

-The Hawaii QSO party is from 04:00 UTC Aug 23 to 04:00 UTC Aug 25, 2014.
+The Hawaii QSO party was from 04:00 UTC Aug 23 to 04:00 UTC Aug 25, 2014.
 In our time zone it is Friday August 22, 2014 at 6PM for the start.
 The Hawai`i QSO Party is an event to promote HF operation from the unique Hawai`i destination in the Pacific.
 Hawai`i is an ARRL DXCC entity as well as the nation's 50th state needed for the ARRL WAS Award.
+Your SM did get on but was stopped by severe electrical interference.
 For more information see: http://www.hawaiiqsoparty.org/

 Saturday October 4, 2014 is the annual ARRL Simulated Emergency Test or “SET”.
 See Ron Hashiro’s webpages for the latest update.